 What Is the Job Demand for Engineering Geologist?

-Demand for Engineering Geology professionals is expected to grow at around 6% between 2014 and 2024, which is the average for all occupations in the USA.
+The job demand for Engineering Geology professionals is expected to grow at around 4% between 2020 and 2030.
 There could be variation, depending on civic and private development in this decade.
 This, of course, depends on the economy and population growth.
-Much will also depend on new environmental legislation enacted as a result of state, national and international law.
-Texas is the state that employs the largest number of people in this sector with over 1,000 individuals.
-It is also the highest payer (see above).
+Much will also depend on new environmental legislation enacted as a result of state, national and international law.*

 What Are the Education Requirements to Become an Engineering Geologist?